awsdocs/amazon-opensearch-service-developer-guide/doc_source/curator.md

 You must update the values for `host`, `region`, `snapshot_name`, and `repository_name`\.
 If the output is too verbose for your taste, you can change `logging.INFO` to `logging.WARN`\.

 Because taking and deleting snapshots can take a while, this code is more sensitive to connection and Lambda timeouts—hence the extra logging code\.
 In the Elasticsearch client, you can see that we set the timeout to 120 seconds\.
 If the `DeleteSnapshots` function takes longer to get a response from the Amazon ES domain, you might need to increase this value\.
 You must also increase the Lambda function timeout from its default value of three seconds\.
-For a recommended value, see [Basic Settings](#curator-basic)\.
+For a recommended value, see [Basic settings](#curator-basic)\.

-## Basic Settings<a name="curator-basic"></a>
+## Basic settings<a name="curator-basic"></a>

 We recommend the following settings for these code samples\.